hwstar/ESP8266-MQTT-io-node/README.md

 Here is an example:

-muster{connstate:online,device:/home/lab/relay,ip4:127.0.0.1,schema:hwstar_relaynode,ssid:yourssid}
+{"muster":{"connstate":"online","device":"/home/lab/relay","ip4":"$IP","schema":"hwstar_relaynode","ssid":"$SSID"}}

 **Last Will and Testament**

 The following will be published to /node/info if the node is not heard from by the MQTT broker:

-muster{connstate:offline,device:$DEVICE}
+{"muster"{"connstate":"offline","device":"hwstar_relaynode"}}

-Where $device is the configured device path.
+Where $device is the configured device path

 **Configuration Patcher**